The Race to Recycle

 By Will Uhl

 Since the early ‘90s, the tech world — and shortly after, everyday life — has been increasingly dependent on lithium-ion (Li-ion) batteries.
 Lighter and longer-lasting than yesteryear’s alkaline batteries, they’ve become the standard for powering portable electronics.
 And as the price of Li-ion batteries has plummeted, dropping 97 percent over the past three decades, they’ve become ubiquitous.

 But as increasing numbers of Li-ion batteries are reaching the end of their lifecycle, a problem has emerged with growing urgency: recycling.
 Li-ion batteries are complex and potentially dangerous to disassemble — much more than traditional alkaline and lead-acid batteries.
+On top of that, the hazards of improper lithium ion battery disposal are only now becoming apparent.
 Because of this, less than five percent of Li-ion batteries are currently recycled.
 Now, as the market for Li-ion batteries balloons, a Princeton startup is poised to pioneer the next generation of Li-ion battery recycling.

 EVs and the Surging Market

 In a bid to mitigate the climate crisis, the European Union (EU) proposed a sales ban on all fossil fuel-powered vehicles by 2035.
 Helen Clarkson, chief executive of the nonprofit organization Climate Group, put the urgency behind the switch simply: “The science tells us we need to halve emissions by 2030, so for road transport it’s simple — get rid of the internal combustion engine.”
 Instead of combustion engine vehicles, the EU wants to shift to electric vehicles (EVs) — zero-emission vehicles powered by Li-ion batteries.